Boney M.: 1976–1979: Take the Heat off Me and international success

 In 1977, Boney M. released their second album, Love for Sale, which contained the hits "Ma Baker" and "Belfast".
-The group embarked on their first major concert tours with a live band of musicians called "The Black Beauty Circus" (given their name after Maizie Williams' first band, "Black Beautiful People").
+The group embarked on their first major concert tours with a live band of musicians called The Black Beauty Circus, given their name after Maizie Williams' first band, Black Beautiful People.
 Love for Sale was certified Gold a year after its release in the UK.
-Both singles from the album reached no.1 in Germany and the UK Top 10.
+Both singles from the album reached no.1 in West Germany and the UK Top 10.

 1978 was the group's biggest year.
-They released a new double A-sided single, "Rivers of Babylon/Brown Girl in the Ring", which was a hit all over Europe, reaching no. 1 in several countries as well as becoming one of the biggest selling singles of all time in the UK.
-It also became their most successful single in the United States, peaking at no. 30 on the U.S. pop singles chart.
+They released a new double A-sided single, "Rivers of Babylon" / "Brown Girl in the Ring", which was a hit all over Europe, reaching no.1 in several countries as well as becoming one of the biggest selling singles of all time in the UK.
+It also became their most successful single in the United States, peaking at no.30 on the U.S. pop singles chart.
 Following this came their biggest-selling album, Nightflight to Venus, which spawned further hit singles with "Rasputin" and "Painter Man".
-Continuing with their success, they released "Mary's Boy Child – Oh My Lord", which was the 1978 Christmas number one single in the United Kingdom and became another of the biggest selling singles of all time there.
-Also during 1978, Boney M. made a much-publicized promotional visit to the Soviet Union, one of the very few Western acts along with Elton John to do so, although tracks like "Rasputin" were not released in the Soviet Union due to their lyrics.
+Continuing with their success, they released "Mary's Boy Child / Oh My Lord", which was the 1978 Christmas number one single in the United Kingdom and became another of the biggest selling singles of all time there.
+The same year, Boney M. made a much-publicised promotional visit to the Soviet Union, one of the very few Western acts along with Elton John to do so, although tracks like "Rasputin" were not released in the Soviet Union due to their subject matter.